r0n1tr/team21/README.md

 https://github.com/r0n1tr/team21/assets/138166258/e02e9486-631f-421c-a7f5-0fb81988ecdc

+## Verifying test result

+We wrote a program call pdf_expected_output that you can find in mem_files that should perform the same operation as the pdf assembly.
+We took the results and plotted them in excel (see below) which matches the plots on vbuddy, giving us reason to believe our cpu works

 ## Base test results

 ### PDF

-We wrote a program call pdf_expected_output that you can find in mem_files that should perform the same operation as the pdf assembly.
-We took the results and plotted them in excel (see below) which matches the plots on vbuddy, giving us reason to believe our cpu works
+Here's a screenshot of the pdf program working in the bsae CPU.
+This is during the build loop.
+To see the entire simulation, follow the above build instrctions andopen the rsulting.vcd file in GTKwave.

 ![PDF Breakdown](https://github.com/r0n1tr/team21/assets/138166258/d86d0047-27aa-4eb8-99a5-4f988243db21)